CoderGarm/spacebattle/data/event-notes.md

 1. The timeframe will be something like 01.01.'24 to 14:01.'24.
 2. INTERCEPT fleets will not attack each other.
    They are politically independent of their owner, but still under theirs admiralty control.
-3. The home systems of inactive players will be listed at the beginning.
+3. The home systems of abandoned planets will be listed at the beginning.
 The list represents civilian involvement in piracy.
     - The planets and resources will be upgraded - slightly - in beforehand.
     - The fleets will be restored to the initial three 'Songbird' destroyer with around 85 k tons.
       If an inactive player returns, the planet will be removed from the list of goals and the fleet will be upgraded (message me ingame) in order to take part in the event.